stallman-j/LaTekonomer/README.md

 This repository is linked with an Overleaf Project, so there are a few ways you might want to use it on your own machine.
 I'll go over the steps for each of these.

+1. Copying the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a>
+   - Do this if you use Overleaf yourself -or-
+   - If you've never used LaTex before (but want to learn) and have never used GitHub before (and don't want to learn)
-1. Forking the Git Repository
+2. Forking the Git Repository
    - Do this if you already use Github or want an excuse to start using Github for your own version control
+        * I highly recommend this if you're just starting a research project.
+        * This will allow you to have a record of what you're doing.
+If you have any collaborators (or end up getting any collaborators), it'll allow them to join your project fairly easily.
+        * GitHub is becoming more and more frequently used as a way to make research replicable and transparent.
+Why not start now?
    - <a href = "https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github" > Forking </a> means that you sync my LaTekonomer Github repository to your own Github repository with a (hopefully) different name, which you then edit and sync on your own.
-2. Copying the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a>
-   - Do this if you use Overleaf yourself.
-It's basically a fork but operates via Overleaf.
+   - You can fork and sync either with your own Overleaf or on your local system
 3. Downloading the files into your local system
    - You can download either from the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a> or from Github.

 You may be wondering:
-1. What if I want to edit the source files?
+a.
+What if I want to edit the source files?
    - <a href="#contributing">Become a contributor! </a>
-2. What about making other branches with Git?
+b.
+What about making other branches with Git?
    - Overleaf says it <a href="https://www.overleaf.com/learn/how-to/GitHub_Synchronization" > doesn't play nicely with branching </a>, but <a href="https://stackoverflow.com/questions/61242083/git-push-of-an-overleaf-project-to-a-different-branch-other-than-master">of course people have figured out workarounds.</a>

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Your prerequisites depend on how you're anticipating you'll use these templates.
+Let's go through the setup from least to most overhead.

+1. Copying the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a>

 * npm
   ```sh
   npm install npm@latest -g
   ```
+2. Forking the Git Repository

 ### Installation